Measures

 The importance of measuring the firmness of fruit for testing maturity.

-To talk about the maturity of fruit, its important to distinguish between physical maturity and commercial maturity.
-Physiological maturity can only transpire while the fruit is still on the plant and is the last moment when the fruit can be picked to be sold.
+While talking about the maturity of fruit, it is important to distinguish between physical maturity and commercial maturity.
+Physiological maturity can only transpire while the fruit is still on the tree and it corresponds to the earliest harvest time for the sale of this type of fruit.
 Commercial maturity occurs later, and indicates the best time to consume the fruit, when its colour, flavour and texture are ideal for the consumer.
 In the case of the climatic fruit, the commercial maturity of the fruit can occur some time after it has been picked.

 While fruit is maturing, important changes occur inside, such as changes in colour, form and texture.
-It's important to have objective values available with those that evaluate the changes in the fruit as it matures, to allow for decisions to be made as to when the fruit should be picked and processed (to determine the quality of fruit from the moment it becomes a product to its final consumption).
-The firmness of the fruit, measured by the penetrometer, one of the most objective parameters in relation to the fruits maturity and as such is one of the most common techniques used in testing.
-Other methods are to determine the colour or the content of soluables using a refractometer (this technique is proportional to measuring total sugar and thus the sweetness of the fruit).
-If you are looking for refractometers to measure the sugar content of fruit, you can see them at this link.
+It is necessary to obtain objective information with which you can follow the development of ripening and make decisions about when the fruit should be picked and processed (to determine the quality of fruit from the moment it becomes a product to its final consumption).
+The firmness of the fruit, measured by the penetrometer, one of the most objective parameters in relation to the fruitsmaturity and as such is one of the most common techniques used in testing.
+There are also other methods that are used for example by the refractometer (this technique is proportional to measuring total sugar and thus the sweetness of the fruit).
+If you are looking for refractometers to measure the sugar content of fruit, you can find them at this link.

 Generally, the firmness or hardness of fruit measured by a penetrometer decreases as the maturity process occurs.
-Of course, you have to take into account that the firmness of the same fruit can vary, in general terms such as fruit variety or the region where it is cultivated, or due to its size or the temperature of the fruit when it is being measured by the penetrometer (the higher the temperature, the less firm the fruit is).
+Of course, you have to take into account that the firmness of the same fruit can vary. it depends on fruit variety, the region where it is cultivated, its size or the temperature of the fruit when it is being measured by the penetrometer (the higher the temperature, the less firm the fruit is).

 Important information you should know about the PCE-PTR 200 penetrometer